Rules & Regulations

 a

 e.
-The Operating Board may appoint an onsite League Treasurer to accept league envelopes and maintain the payment record of league bowlers.
+The League Administrator oversees the League, and is responsible for the promotion of the league.
+The Vice Chair is the support role for the League Administrator in their absence.
+The onsite League Treasurer accepts league envelopes and maintain the payment record of league bowlers.
 The onsite League Treasurer will also prepare the funds for deposit.
-The onsite League Treasurer is paid at the rate of ten cents (10 cents) per bowler per session.
+The onsite League Treasurer is compensated at the rate of fifteen cents (15 cents accounting statements, and final awards preparation.
+In combination with maintain the website, and photocopies of weekly standings, the League Secretary is compensated at the rate of fifty cents (50 cents) per bowler per session.

 B) SEASON & TEAM FORMATION